 How Management Structures Differ

-As a sole proprietorship, the company owner can make any business decisions without additional input, permission, or legal documents.
+As a sole proprietorship, you have complete control of your own business decisions without additional input, permission, or legal documents.
 Sole proprietorships are known to have a simpler structure of management because there’s only one person at the head of the business.
 As a sole proprietor you only have to make sure that your business is operating legally and safely, and to create a profit margin to reduce business debts.

 Mixing Business Funds and Personal Funds